 Psychosocial Hazards and Risks - Overview

-Psychosocial hazards and risks must be managed by all businesses, organisations and corporations as Work Health and Safety matters per amendments to the WHS Regulation 2017 introduced October 2022.
+Psychosocial hazards and risks in the workplace must be managed by all businesses, organisations and corporations in NSW as Work Health and Safety matters per amendments to the WHS Regulation 2017 introduced October 2022.

-Workplace bullying and harassment came under the jurisdiction of the Fair Work Commission from January 2014 and from 2022 bullying and harassment has been written over into WHS law under the umbrella of psychosocial hazards and risks.
+Psychosocial hazards examples include workplace bullying and harassment which formerly came under the jurisdiction of the Fair Work Commission since January 2014.
+From 2022, bullying and harassment has been written over into WHS law under the umbrella of psychosocial hazards and risks.

 The New South Wales workplace health and safety Regulator, SafeWork NSW is additionally tasked with overseeing that businesses and organisations implement and adhere to the new requirements to manage psychosocial risks and hazards in the workplace as they would physical WHS risks and hazards, which are not so much "additional duties" but are simply an expansion on duties already stated in the WHS Act and WHS Regulation that are to be complied with in the first place.

-Impact of Psychosocial hazards, risks, and incidents in workplaces
+Impact of Psychosocial hazards, risks, and incidents in the workplace

-The presence of psychosocial hazards and risks in the workplace may lead to decreased productivity, staff absences (sickness and stress), high staff turnover and general low morale.
+The presence of psychosocial hazards and risks at work may lead to decreased productivity, staff absences (sickness and stress), high staff turnover and general low morale.
 These have financial costs.

 Some of the costs are easy to measure, such as: